steforster/bms1-binary-message-stream-format/README.md

             This tag is used to transfer XML attributes.

     205     Namespace attribute with UTF8 string that defines name and namespace.
             Name and namespace are separated by '=' character.
-Value is UTF8 encoded.
             This tag is used to transfer XML namespaces.

-### BMS1 block tags
+### BMS1 frame tags

 The following tag-bytes are used for message and block framing: